alrix/xmonad_macbook_air/README.md

 * tint2
 * conky

-##Additional programs referenced in xprofile.
+##Additional programs

+These get referenced in xprofile which I just symlink to ~/.xprofile.
+This gets read and invoked on entering xmonad from lightdm.

 * cbatticon - Monitors the battery and shuts the laptop down if the battery gets too low.
 I'm only using systemd for power management.